microsoft/PSRule.Rules.Kubernetes/README.md

 Kubernetes.Pod.Secrets              Pass       Use Kubernetes secrets to store information such as passwords or connec… Kubernetes.Pod.Health               Fail       Containers should use liveness and readiness probes.
-Kubernetes.Pod.Replicas             Fail       Consider increasing replicas to two or more to provide high availabilit… Kubernetes.AKS.PublicLB             Pass       Consider creating services with an internal load balancer instead of a … Kubernetes.Metadata                 Fail       Consider applying recommended labels defined by Kubernetes.…
+Kubernetes.Pod.Replicas             Fail       Consider increasing replicas to two or more to provide high availabilit… Kubernetes.Metadata                 Fail       Consider applying recommended labels defined by Kubernetes.…

    TargetName: azure-vote-front